mUAY THAI SANGHA

 Grappling is another important component in the Muay Thai Sangha arsenal.
 The techniques that we use in our training are based on principles found in Brazilian jiu-jitsu and Silat.
 In certain grappling exercises, we also included short-range weapons.

-Practicing with weapons teaches one to understand the value of our environment and tools that surround us.
+Practicing weapons teaches one to understand the value of our environment and the tools that surround us.
 When we adopt something from beyond the body and apply it as a weapon, it becomes an extension of our being.
-The muay Thai sangha school trains with weapons for the purpose of understanding and developing this energetic connection.
+The muay Thai sangha gym trains with weapons for the purpose of understanding and developing this energetic connection.